 The current owner bought the house in 1957 and in 1995 started a Bed and Breakfast called “20 Woodlawn”.
 For many years PGA attendees and many other visitors to Fairport have stayed at the B & B.

 Queen Anne Architecture Style

-This house has a cross gable form with a gable stepped into 2 gables on the north side and a 2-story addition.
-The front porch is at an angle and has a second-floor hexagon turret with a low pitch roof.
+This house has a cross-gable form with a gable stepped into two gables on the north side and a two-story addition.
+The front porch is at an angle and has a second-floor hexagon turret with a low-pitched roof.

 The windows are one-over-one double hung.
 There are two windows grouped on the second floor in the front gable and a rectangular shaped 2-story bay on the southside with a shed roof.
 The smaller gable on the northside has a ribbon of three double-hung windows with the center one wider with clear glass.
 The window panes on the side windows have 2 small panes on the top and 2 small panes on the bottom.
 All the panes are stained glass.

 The window hood designed for this house is approximately 1 1⁄2” thick and projects out from the wall by about six inches.
 Each hood features a course of modillions supported by scroll-sawn brackets.
 Like the modillions on the gables, they are a simple ogee shape mounted on a base board with half-round cuts between the modillions.

 The south side gable has the same shingle pattern and a band course of modillions.
 Located under the shed roof in the triangular shaped wall surface of the bay is a quarter round sunburst panel.
 It also has large decorative panels below the first-floor windows and bands of square panels three high, above the windows.
 They continue around a curved corner board to the two short walls of the rectangular bay.

 The front door features bull’s eye and pressed glass squares surrounding a plate glass lite in a playful asymmetrical design of square and rectangular wood panels.
 It has the original mechanical lever and doorbell.
 The front entrance has a wood screen door with decorative brackets.